 A Brief History of Carson City Silver Dollars

-Learn the History and Mintage of Carson City Silver Dollars
+Carson City Mint Silver Dollars

 One of the most iconic coins ever created by the United States Mint is the Morgan Silver Dollar.
-Produced from 1878-1904, and again in 1921, many dates are available in large numbers, making these 90% Silver coins attainable for even beginning investors.
+Produced from 1878-1904, and again in 1921, many dates are available in large numbers, making these 90% silver coins attainable for even beginning investors.
 However, those bearing the CC mintmark – for the Carson City Mint – hold a special place in the hearts of many collectors.
-This Silver Dollar history is intriguing.
+This silver dollar history is intriguing.

-In 1859, a gigantic load of Silver ore was discovered under the eastern slope of Mount Davidson in the Virginia Range located in western Nevada, known at the time as Utah Territory.
-This was the first major discovery of Silver ore in the nation’s history and mining camps, then towns and cities flourished.
-The U.S. government soon constructed a minting facility in Carson City which did not open until 1870, to produce Silver coins from the Silver lode.
+In 1859, a gigantic load of silver ore was discovered under the eastern slope of Mount Davidson in the Virginia Range located in western Nevada, known at the time as Utah Territory.
+This was the first major discovery of silver ore in the nation’s history and mining camps, then towns and cities flourished.
+The U.S. government soon constructed a minting facility in Carson City which did not open until 1870, to produce silver coins from the silver lode.

-The Carson City Mint produced a wide variety of circulating coinage but it is arguably most famous for the production of the Morgan Dollar.
-As with all U.S. Mint facilities, which at the time included Philadelphia, San Francisco and New Orleans, Morgan Dollar production began in 1878.
-However, the Carson City Mint stopped production in 1893 due to reduced Silver being mined.
+The Carson City Mint produced a wide variety of circulating coinage, but it is arguably most famous for the production of the Morgan Dollar.
+As with all U.S. Mint facilities, which at the time included Philadelphia, San Francisco, and New Orleans, Morgan Dollar production began in 1878.
+However, the Carson City Mint stopped production in 1893 due to reduced silver being mined.

-Until June 1968, people in the United States could redeem paper Silver Certificates for a Silver Dollar at all Federal Reserve facilities.
-As the redemption period drew to a close due to the rising price of Silver, the U.S. Treasury’s supply of Silver Dollars dwindled to 2.9 million coins, mostly from the Carson City Mint.
+Until June 1968, people in the United States could redeem paper Silver Certificates for a silver dollar at all Federal Reserve facilities.
+As the redemption period drew to a close due to the rising price of silver, the U.S. Treasury’s supply of silver dollars dwindled to 2.9 million coins, mostly from the Carson City Mint.
 They were transferred to the West Point Silver Bullion Depository in New York for safekeeping.

 In early 1970, Congress authorized the General Services Administration (GSA) to sell these remaining coins to the public.
-GSA devised a mail bid system whereby the public could bid on these coins but limits were placed on the numbers of coins on which one could bid in order to eliminate speculation.
-Thousands of these GSA Silver Dollars have been purchased by coin dealers since 1972, though many of them have been broken out of their GSA cases.
+GSA devised a mail bid system whereby the public could bid on these coins, but limits were placed on the numbers of coins on which one could bid in order to eliminate speculation.

 Today, Carson City Morgans, especially those in their black GSA cases, are highly coveted for their limited remaining numbers.
 Below is a chart showing the mintages from each year of production of the CC Morgan Dollar.
 All 13 years of production are in the top 34 of 96 different year/mintmark varieties.